frank-emrich/freezeml-pldi2020-artifact/README.md

 There are several differences between Links and FreezeML.
-These are either cosmetic (slightly different syntax) or orthogonal to the system presented in the paper, e.g. Links has a more powerful type system based on row typing but this does not interact with first-class polymorphism.
+These are either cosmetic (slightly different syntax) or orthogonal to the system presented in the paper, e.g. Links has a more powerful type system based on row typing.
+However, the row typing does not interact with first-class polymorphism.
 See section "Differences between Links and FreezeML" below for a description of the most important differences.

 Reproducing the Paper Results